jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For now, the tree is dying.

-The buildings, schools, power stations, roads—the whole civilization our ancestors planted—are aging fast.
+The buildings, schools, power stations, roads—the whole civilization our ancestors planted—is aging fast.
 Entropy is tearing down the society our ancestors built.
 I've handled the claims for much of it: car breakdowns, collapsed buildings, flooded basements, burned homes, blown generators, fallen bridges.
 No one wanted me to protest with them or even send them money.
 Each ring of that darn bell was a plea for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.